forestgrape/coronavirus/3_medical/covid19.md

 ## Recovery and Long Lasting Effects

 Over 90 % of people are adverse effects free a couple of weeks after a SARS-CoV-2 infection.
-Regarding athletes, countless have been diagnosed with Covid-19: Many of them competed in professional sports just a few weeks later and - to my knowledge - long-term adverse effects haven't been observed for any athlete.
+Regarding athletes, countless have been diagnosed with Covid-19: Many of them competed in professional sports just a few weeks later and - to my knowledge - long-term adverse effects haven't been observed for any athlete even though even the slight performance losses would be observed.
 Athletes often have good fitness, do regular exercise and eat healthily .
 A healthy lifestyle including [movement](#movement) helps everybody to be in good health.

 Nevertheless for some people a healthy life-style is not enough and some experience [long lasting effects](#long-lasting-effects).